tylertitsworth/5th-age-srd/Classes/Fighter.md

 #### Adventurer Feat

-Once per day, you can rally twice during a battle as a quick action, without needing to roll a save for the second rally.
+Once per full recovery, you can rally twice during a battle as a quick action, without needing to roll a save for the second rally.

 #### Champion Feat